wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 ## What is a microservice

-There isn't a clear definition of microservices architecture unless you pick one persons strongly held beleif.
+There isn't a clear definition of microservices architecture unless you pick one persons strongly held belief.
 This can mean that what someone considers microservices, someone else considers to be something else.

 To summarize a few of the available characterizations and definitions: